cmuenger/versusvirus/Modelling/Readme.md

 ### Basic Methods Modelling Contagious Diseases
 23 page overview over SIR model and stochastic branching model.
 Most likely a solid/decent introduction.

+### Social Contagioun
+SIS model with an automatic ('spontaneous') extension in a social network setting.
+Might be another lead to combine SIS/SIR with stochastic models.